SuperOfficeDocs/superoffice-docs/user-guide/en/document/create.md

 5. Close the tab or your desktop app.
 The document is automatically saved to SharePoint.

-## Create a new document without SuperOffice Web Tools
+## Create a new document without SuperOffice WebTools

-If you have not installed SuperOffice Web Tools, you need to manually download documents to edit them.
+If you have not installed SuperOffice WebTools, you need to manually download documents to edit them.
 You also have to upload the edited documents to the central server afterwards.

 > [!NOTE]
 > This procedure describes how to create new documents if you are using a desktop text-editing application.
 The actual process may be slightly different if you use an online text-editing tool (like Microsoft Office Online) and a document library (like SharePoint).